-While this is roasting, heat the beans any prep any additional garnishes.
+While this is roasting, heat the beans and prep any additional garnishes.
 Pickled onions and Vegan cilantro Crema both take about 10 minutes to make.
 Or simply use avocado slices.

-When ready to serve, warm the tortillas ( over a gas flame on the stove, or in a toaster oven) and spread generously with the refried black beans.
-Divide chipotle portobellos and peppers (and onions if used)among the tortillas.
+When ready to serve, warm the tortillas (over a gas flame on the stove, or in a toaster oven) and spread them generously with the refried black beans.
+Divide chipotle portobellos and peppers (and onions if used) among the tortillas.
 Top with Cilantro Crema, Poblano Salsa, or avocado, fresh cilantro and optional pickled onions.